 At this point, I want to emphasize that the risk of discitis after stem cell therapy is extremely low.

-Although rare, discitis is known complication after lumbar spinal surgery with an incidence ranging from 0.21% to as high as 3.6%.
+Although rare, discitis is a known complication after lumbar spinal surgery with an incidence ranging from 0.21% to as high as 3.6%.
 The incidence of discitis after discograms ranges from 0 to 4.9%.
 In our experience, it was 1/150 patients [0.6%].
 We typically inject 2 discs in each patient making the risk is 1/300 per disc [0.3%].

 However, since it is a very painful condition, one is too many.
 We should do whatever we can to avoid this complication.

-In conclusion, Discitis after stem cell therapy is an extremely rare complication which should be diagnosed early and if treated aggressively, most patients have a reasonable outcome.
+In conclusion, Discitis after stem cell therapy is an extremely rare complication that should be diagnosed early and if treated aggressively, most patients have a reasonable outcome.
 Intradiscal Stem cell therapy has the potential to be the future for treating intractable back pain.
 The onus is on us to prevent complications so it can be a viable option for many patients suffering from chronic back pain.